CodeURJC-DAW-2024-25/webapp14/README.md

 ### **Alberto Mayoral Gómez**
 During this phase, I was responsible for developing the TypeScript and HTML components related to the admin-exclusive functionalities for managing products and users, as well as the cart and orders for registered users and the product detail page.
-Additionally, I collaborated on the security aspect, ensuring proper redirection to the appropriate page based on the error encountered, and handling the storage of the current user.
+Additionally, I collaborated on the security aspect, ensuring proper redirection to the appropriate page based on the error encountered, and handling the storage of the current user

 | Nº    | Commits      | Files      |
 |:------------: |:------------:| :------------:|